 Yes, you can be an intuitive eater and still eat nutritious foods.
 (It’s also OK not to, if you don’t want to!)

 To be clear: You may NOT eat many “balanced” or nutrient-dense meals or snacks when you first start your journey.
 This is sometimes part of the process of letting go of food rules.
-This is where coaching with a qualified professional can be extremely helpful.
-An expert can help you figure out how to eat in a way that truly serves your physical, mental, and emotional health.
+It’s helpful to work with a dietitian to figure out what gentle nutrition looks like for you.
+There’s no one-size-fits-all guide.

 Can you use intuitive eating to lose weight?